2026 Regular Session

 - HB 4048 Expands the rural health care income tax credit to include pharmacist services performed in rural communities.

-- HB 4049 Directs the Water Resources Commission to encourage and approve voluntary agreements between ground water users in the Greater Harney Valley Groundwater Area of Concern to achieve reasonably stable ground water levels.
+- HB 4049 Authorizes the Water Resources Commission to encourage and approve voluntary agreements between ground water users in the Greater Harney Valley Groundwater Area of Concern to achieve reasonably stable ground water levels.

 - HB 4050 Requires the Legislative Policy and Research Director to study processes to align educational funding with educational costs.